lilybugged/lilybot/README.md

 # lilybot
 A discord bot written from scratch, utilizing Discord.js and Node.js

+*some commands require that the server also uses the separate "discoid" bot*

 ---- cmdspls ----

 ready?,are you ready, kids?,i can't hear you! -